 Analytics are getting good, but right now we don’t have the communication chops to be able to respond appropriately to the data that we have.
 David Schwarz talked about how we’re still at a utilitarian stage of design for the connected world.
 We need to learn to become more expressive and more empathetic in the connected age.

 Unfortunately, the inclination of many in advertising is to simplify what’s happening in technology, reverting to an older model.
 Witness the continued emphasis on “storytelling”; a buzzword for decades, it’s too broad and shallow to apply in today’s technology-enabled world.
-And as Sheldon Monteiro pointed out, it is only one part of what businesses are looking for when designing systems of 360 degree, always-on customer engagement.
+And as Sheldon Monteiro pointed out, it is only one part of what businesses are looking for when designing systems of 360-degree, always-on customer engagement.

 Fernanda Viégas said we need to appreciate the opportunities that Big Data and all its complexity is giving us, in order to go even deeper in our understanding of people living in the world now.
 We’ll derive not just more information but a higher-resolution picture of the world in which brands live with people.